vzvca/libfiber/README.md

  * basic : in this example, three fibers are created.
 They all do a small task, the scheduler run 3 times ans stops.
  * http: a small http server is started.
 A new fiber is started each time a new connection is done.
 The server is single threaded but the fibers share the CPU and handles several long lasting requests (like video delivery) at the same time.

+In each demo directory there is a makefile to compile the demo.

 #### Screenshot of http demo

 The URL for the demo is http://127.0.0.1:5001.
 On the screensht there are two videos streamed by the server.